-Many visitors head to Yosemite in the summer months.
+Many visitors head to Yosemite in the summer months, July and August.
 However, visiting in winter has many advantages.
 The winter hikes in Yosemite are just one reason to grab a winter coat and head to the National Park this year.

 Yosemite National Park covers an area of more than 1,200 square miles.
 It is located on the western slope of the Sierra Nevada mountain range and has many amazing photo spots.

 Visitors might think the activities are limited in the winter months but this couldn’t be further from the truth.
-Activities such as skiing/snowboarding, snowshoeing, horseback riding, and ice skating in December are all on offer.
+Activities such as skiing/snowboarding, snowshoeing, horseback riding, and ice skating in December throughout the month including Christmas, January, February and March are all on offer.

 It may even be the perfect time to visit in an RV.
 At this time of year visitors can also avoid the headache of finding a place to stay or book a tour easily.
 There are trails for all levels, even something for the kids.

 Before setting off on a winter adventure, there are a few things to keep in mind.
 Many of the hikes are around the valley and one day is not the same as the next, temperatures are usually around 53°F (12°C) / 28°F (-2°C).